mweebinc/react-boilerplate/README.md

 ## Issues

-if you want to file a bug click issues and click new issue and submit.
+If you want to file a bug click issues and click new issue and submit.

 ## Reference